widelang/draft/README.md

 Objects can have constructors that behaves as an Object Lambda.

-The concept of **Constructor/Lambda Promotion** can be used, and when done the Entities you created inside the Object Lambda become Meta Entitities of the enclosing Object.
+The concept of **Constructor/Lambda Promotion** is best used here, and when used the Entities you created inside the Object Lambda become Meta Entitities of the enclosing Object.

 You must pass the Accessor to mean you want to promote.